conceptcartography/conceptcartography/docs/concepts/epistemic-death.md

 ## 📚 References

 - Medina, José.
-2018.
-"Epistemic Injustice and Epistemologies of Ignorance" in Taylor, P. C., Alcoff, L. M., & Anderson, L. (Eds.).
-The Routledge companion to philosophy of race.
-Routledge: 247-260.
+"Epistemic Injustice and Epistemologies of Ignorance."
+In The Routledge Companion to Philosophy of Race, edited by Paul C. Taylor, Linda Martín Alcoff, Luvell Anderson.
+Routledge, 2017. https://doi.org/10.4324/9781315884424
+- Baldwin, James.
+“The Fire Next Time.”
+In Collected Essays, Edited by Toni Morrison.
+Penguin Random House, 1998.

 ---